Eeshan-shaikh/Data-Science-And-Analytics/README.md

 # 📊 Data Science & Analytics Portfolio

 Welcome to my Data Science & Analytics Project Repository!
 This repository contains a curated collection of practical and academic projects that apply various data analysis, visualization, and machine learning techniques to solve real-world problems.
-Each folder includes datasets, Jupyter notebooks (or scripts), and output visualizations.
+Each folder includes datasets, Jupyter notebooks, and output visualizations.

 ---